Easy Ways to Make Money with Everyday Garbage

 And when we order stuff from online stores such as Amazon, a lot of things come carefully packed in cardboard cartons.

-Understandably, there’re buyers for old newspapers and magazines who in turn, sell them to paper mills for recycling.
+Understandably, there are buyers for old newspapers and magazines who, in turn, sell them to paper mills for recycling.

-But there’re many ways you can make money with paper.
-One of them is by making Chinese paper lanterns that people love to fly at night with a burning candle.
+But there are many ways you can make money with paper.
+One of them is making Chinese paper lanterns that people love to fly at night with a burning candle.

 5. Kitchen Waste & Stale Food

 Americans waste 35 percent of raw and cooked food.
-The figure might sound high but is consistent with many other countries around the world.
+The figure might sound high, but it is consistent with many other countries around the world.

-And our kitchens also generate a lot of waste such as fruit and vegetable scrapings, eggshells, meat, fish and poultry scraps and several other stuff.
+Our kitchens also generate a lot of waste, such as fruit and vegetable scrapings, eggshells, meat, fish and poultry scraps and several other stuff.
 To make money from such everyday waste, try composting or making compost fertilizer at home.

-A home composter kit costs lesser than $20.
+A home composter kit costs less than $20.
 And a 5kg bag of superior quality compost fetches around $2.50 in the market.
-You’ll find quite a few buyers in your neighborhood itself.
+You’ll find quite a few buyers in your neighbourhood itself.

-People that own gardens always look for high quality organic fertilizer.
+People who own gardens always look for high-quality organic fertilizers.
 You can advertise and sell your compost through Facebook Marketplace

 6. Plastic Bags & Bottles

-I’m not sure about the price that waste plastic bags, bottles and other material fetches in the market.
+I’m not sure about the price of waste plastic bags, bottles, and other materials in the market.
 However, plastic is notorious as a non-biodegradable material.
-Hence, the only option for governments and other organizations that try protect the environment is to recycle them.
+Hence, the only option for governments and other organizations that try to protect the environment is to recycle them.

 Manufacturers of plastic goods such as sheets and bags buy these pellets and bricks to make finished goods.